The Ultimate Guide to Reading People: 23 Tips Psychologists Swear By

 9. Pay attention to touch.

 Touch is a powerful communicator.
-A pat on the back, a touch on the arm – these gestures can convey support, sympathy, or control.
-Be mindful of how and when people touch you or others during conversations.
+A pat on the back or a touch on the arm are gestures that can convey support, sympathy, or control.
+Be mindful of how and when people touch you or other people during conversations.
 It’s a strong indicator of their comfort level, intentions, and respect for personal boundaries.

 10. Listen for verbal cues.